 In many countries, including the US, the cost of an item is decided from the start.
 But one of the most crucial things to understand before visiting Greece is that haggling is commonplace there.

-So it’s well worth learning how to do it to get the best prices to get home as many souvenirs as you can!
+So it’s well worth learning how to get the best prices to get home as many souvenirs as possible!

 Knowing when to negotiate for a better price versus when not to is crucial.
-It’s actually quite easy to tell when you can haggle.
+It’s actually relatively easy to tell when you can haggle.

-There will always be someone trying to sell you something as soon as you enter a store.
-If they expect you to pay the full price, that’s the price they’ll give.
+Someone will always try to sell you something when you enter a store.
+If they expect you to pay the total price, that’s the price they’ll give.
 If they’re willing to make a deal, they’ll tell you the price and then offer a lower one if you buy it there and then (or something similar).

 This is your signal to make a counteroffer.